Ubanimela/Ubanimela/clefux6w8000o09l7364dbkho.md

-# How to use Amazon Lambda to handle Json-based events on S3 in a tutorial
+# How to handle Json-based events on S3 using Amazon Lambda

 When used with [Amazon S3](https://aws.amazon.com/s3/), AWS [Lambda](https://en.wikipedia.org/wiki/AWS_Lambda) is a potent tool for creating serverless apps that can handle JSON-based events.
 It can be useful for several scenarios, such as updating a different database or index depending on changes to S3 items.